 Pick an Angle

 Your first job is to find the angle.
 Usually, this is the specific result you've achieved for your client, which you'll be elaborating on throughout the case study.
 Because of the importance of your angle, it's no surprise that it might end up being your case study's title.
-For example, this case study from Design by Structure, a London-based design firm, is introduced with the header "Using website design to deliver a 400% increase in sales".
+For example, this case study from Design by Structure, a London-based design firm, is introduced with the high-impact header "Revenue.
+Doubled."
+Then it gives specific achievements below.

 Judging from this header and the content, the case study is all about how the right web design can lead to more sales, rather than other benefits such as a more memorable brand or a faster-loading website.
 These other benefits or results may have occurred, but they're not the focus of the case study.